 When the sun goes down, it’s time to explore Taipei’s night markets.
 Starting in the 1950s, these institutions were the main caterers for a large number of migrant urban workers.
 They served simple yet tasty dishes in small portions, called xiao chi or “small bite”.
 For example pork belly bun, oyster omelet, fried chicken, and stinky tofu (I skipped that).
 Over time, these snacks have attracted people from all walks of life.
 From local elites to foreign visitors, they all come to the night markets to binge on such specialties.

 There are several night markets spreading across Taipei.
 But the one that got the most attention is probably the expansive Shilin Market.
 Located in the same district as the National Palace Museum, it’s an ideal place to have some bites after seeing the exhibits.
 A less sterile and flaunting much more personality is the Raohe Market in Songshan district.

 Running just six hundred meters on, this market is packed with hundreds of vendors.
 Visiting this night market is quite an experience.
 It’s like participating in an open-air festival of sound, smell, and taste.
 You can spend hours wandering through this bustling, brightly lit bazaar, where the air is filled with the aroma of fresh-from-the-fryer pork, and steaming hot pepper buns vie for attention with refreshing bubble teas.

 An open-air festival of sound, smell, and taste.

 Tips for visiting Taipei

-- The National Palace Museum is a tourist-magnet, and thus it’s very busy throughout the year.
-However, on Friday and Saturday night the museums is opened until 21:00.
+- The National Palace Museum is a tourist magnet, and thus it’s very busy throughout the year.
+However, on Friday and Saturday nights the museums are opened until 21:00.
 So if you want to avoid the crowd, plan your visit around this time.